NEONScience/NEON-Data-Skills/tutorials/R/AOP/Hyperspectral/Field-Spectra/explore_field_spectra.md

 1. We demonstrated how to plot the field spectral sample together with the airborne remotely sensed reflectance of the pixel.
 What if there is a geographic mis-match between the field and airborne data?
 What other approaches could you use to align these datasets (eg. applying a buffer, integrating the CHM data)?
 What other factors might you want to consider (eg. shading of some of the tree crown pixels, etc.)?

 2. This lesson demonstrates linking the airborne and leaf-clip spectral data for a single species.
 Your analysis might require running this kind of comparison for all of the spectral samples.
-How might you re-structure or re-factor the code to do this?
+How might you build upon the code to do this?
+What re-factoring would be needed?

 </div>